Colorado drug laws make it a crime to possess, sell, manufacture, or use controlled substances.

 Colorado has many alternatives to jail time for drug offenders, including specialized drug courts, Veterans Treatment Courts, help with mental health issues, and deferred sentencing for people who plead guilty to Colorado drug offenses.6

 When the offense is sales (CRS 18-18-405), manufacturing, and/or manufacturing of imitation drugs (CRS 18-18-422), you may find yourself charged with a felony.
-Penalties for Colorado felony drug offenses can include both prison time and hefty fines, depending on a number of factors including:
+Penalties for Colorado felony drug offenses can include both prison time and hefty fines, depending on several factors, including:

 - The “schedule” on which the drug is listed (the more serious the drug, the more serious the sentence),